anchengyang/rcycl/README.md

 # rcycl
-Recycling app built using the React Native framework.
+Recycling app built using the React Native framework, Firebase and WalletConnect

 1. Users sign in using their Web3 wallet such as Metamask or Trust Wallet, allowing them to receive tokens for every act of recycling.